thegrumpys/odop/docs/About/userAccounts.md

 In order to logout, use the browser refresh button and then click the "Logout" button.

 Note that there is an inactivity timeout.
-After a period of 2 - 8 hours of inactivity, the user will be automatically logged out.
+After a period of inactivity (2 - 8 hours), the user will be automatically logged out.
 If that happens, un-saved data will be lost.
 An attempt to save a design after automatic logout will produce an error.

 &nbsp;

+When invoked from the ODOP Sign-In, this page opens in a new browser tab.
+Switch tabs in order to return to that Sign-In page or simply close this tab.

 [About](./)